Physical therapy: United States

-Post-doctoral residency and fellowship education prevalence is increasing steadily with 219 residency, and 42 fellowship programs accredited in 2016.
-Residencies are aimed to train physical therapists in a specialty such as acute care, cardiovascular & pulmonary, clinical electrophysiology, faculty, geriatrics, neurology, orthopaedics, pediatrics, sports, women's health, and wound care, whereas fellowships train specialists in a subspecialty (e.g. critical care, hand therapy, and division 1 sports), similar to the medical model.
+Post-doctoral residency and fellowship education prevalence is increasing steadily with 219 residency and 42 fellowship programs accredited in 2016.
+Residencies aim to train physical therapists in a specialty such as acute care, cardiovascular & pulmonary, clinical electrophysiology, faculty, geriatrics, neurology, orthopaedics, pediatrics, sports, women's health, and wound care, whereas fellowships train specialists in a subspecialty (e.g. critical care, hand therapy, and division 1 sports), similar to the medical model.
 Residency programs offer eligibility to sit for the specialist certification in their respective area of practice.
-For example, completion of an orthopedic physical therapy residency, allows its graduates to apply and sit for the clinical specialist examination in orthopedics, achieving the OCS designation upon passing the examination.
+For example, completion of an orthopedic physical therapy residency allows the graduates to apply and sit for the clinical specialist examination in orthopedics, achieving the OCS designation upon passing the examination.
 Board certification of physical therapy specialists is aimed to recognize individuals with advanced clinical knowledge and skill training in their respective area of practice, and exemplifies the trend toward greater education to optimally treat individuals with movement dysfunction.

 Physical therapist assistants may deliver treatment and physical interventions for patients and clients under a care plan established by and under the supervision of a physical therapist.
 Physical therapist assistants in the United States are currently trained under associate of applied sciences curricula specific to the profession, as outlined and accredited by CAPTE.
-As of August 2011, there were 276 accredited two-year (Associate degree) programs for physical therapist assistants In the United States of America.
-According to CAPTE, as of 2012 there are 10,598 students currently enrolled in 280 accredited PTA programs in the United States.
-Updated CAPTE statistics list that for 2015–2016, there are 12,726 students enrolled in 340 accredited PTA programs in the United States.
+As of December 2022, there were 396 accredited two-year (associate degree) programs for physical therapist assistants in the United States of America.

-Curricula for the physical therapist assistant associate degree include: